 ADMINISTRATOR & ADVOCATE

-Brom has served as board member and president of Seattle area non-profits including: VSA arts Washington, providing arts experiences to children and adults with physical and mental disabilities; Easter Seals of Washington; Puget Sound Group of Northwest Painters, currently president of PSGNA, the oldest professional art organization in the northwest (Est. 1928).
+Brom has served as board member and president of Seattle area non-profits including: VSA arts Washington, providing arts experiences to children and adults with physical and mental disabilities; Easter Seals of Washington; Puget Sound Group of Northwest Artists, Past president of PSGNA, the oldest professional art organization in the northwest (Est. 1928).
 In 2007, Governor Christine Gregoire appointed Brom to two terms as Washington State Arts Commissioner.

 Brom is responsible for many dozens of art shows in the Seattle area including exhibitions at the Nordic Heritage Museum, Seattle Resource Gallery, an international exhibition held at Art/Not Terminal Gallery during the Goodwill Games and continuing regular exhibitions at his gallery near Greenlake.